SEBFay/Dell-Precision-3541-Hackintosh-OpenCore/README.md

 - Combo Jack output
 - AirDrop, Handoff, Sidecar & other iService functions
 - Apple Watch unlocking
+- Type-C to DisplayPort

 ## What doesn't work:

 - HDMI Output - I have confirmed that the port is wired to iGPU, tried every bus-id possible but still no luck.
+If you wish to use an external display, use Type-C to DP instead.
-- Numpad Calculator related hotkeys
+- NumPad Calculator related hotkeys
-- ThunderBolt 3 with video/audio output
 - Combo Jack audio input
 - MicroSD Card reader
 - Apple Music and other DRM contents